ietf-wg-cellar/matroska-specification/subtitles.md

 A muxer **MAY** use a Duration, e.g., by calculating the distance between two subsequent Segments.
-If a Matroska Block has a Duration, a player **MUST** display that Segment only for the duration of the Block's Duration.
+If a Matroska Block has a Duration, a player **MUST** display that Segment only for the duration of the `BlockDuration`.

 ## HDMV text subtitles